-It can quickly get annoying when you have to constantly adjust the sound volume of your Windows 10 PC or tablet while watching videos or playing music.
-If you ever tried to catch up on a TV show online, you probably noticed that commercials are played awfully louder than the show you’re watching.
+On Windows 10, it can quickly get annoying having to constantly adjust the sound of your speakers while watching videos or playing music.
+If you ever tried to catch up a TV show online, you probably noticed that commercials are played awfully louder than the show you’re watching.
 The same is true with your music collection, depending on how you got those songs on your computer, some albums may play at different sound volume levels.

-Fortunately, you can quickly normalize the audio on your Windows 10 PC to have a consistent sound volume level across applications and web browsers when watching shows online or listening to music.
+Fortunately, you can quickly normalize the audio on Windows 10 to have a consistent sound volume level across applications and web browsers when watching shows online or listening to music.

-In this guide, you’ll learn the steps to enable “Loudness Equalization” to normalize the output sound on your Windows 10 PC or tablet.
+In this guide, you’ll learn the steps to enable “Loudness Equalization” to normalize the output sound on Windows 10.

-On the Playback tab, select the current default speaker (the one with the green check mark).
+Select the speaker currently set as the default (the one with the green check mark).

 Click the Properties button on the bottom-right.